thirionlogan/snack-fund/README.md

 Seeds a migrated database with some sample data. **This will delete all previous data.**

+### `npm run hooks`

+Sets up git hooks on your machine so that all code committed meets standards and all code pushed passes all tests.

 # Extreme Programming

 Extreme programming (XP) is an agile software development methodology used to implement software projects.
 This article details the practices used in this methodology.
 Extreme programming has 12 practices, grouped into four areas, derived from the best practices of software engineering.